 Once the pipe is packaged, it is ready to ship.
 HDPE pipe is typically shipped via flatbed or box trucks.

-All UPS piping is manufactured to meet or exceed standards and specifications.
+All pipe from United Poly Systems is manufactured to meet or exceed standards and specifications.

 - Comm-Line meets or exceeds ASTM F2160 standard